jlegatheaux/cnss/README.md

 class Parameters (*)
 ```

-(*) Use only methods reading state of these objects.
+(*) Use only public methods reading the state of these objects.

 When a packet is created its sequence number is 0.
-In order to guarantee that packet sequence numbers are different for each node, packets must be created using nodeObj.createDataPacket(…) and nodeObj.createControlPacket methods, that take care of providing unique sequence numbers.
-Therefore, this algorithm must avoid creating packets directly when maintaining packets se.
+In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using *nodeObj.createDataPacket(…)* and *nodeObj.createControlPacket(...)* methods, which take care of providing unique sequence numbers.
+Therefore, this algorithm must avoid creating packets directly when maintaining packets sequence numbers uniqueness is important.
-Quince numbers uniqueness.

-Execução dos nós

-Os nós têm um certo número de interfaces às quais estão ligados links.

-Conceito de link
+## Links

 Todos os links são ponto a ponto (com duas extremidades – extremidade 1 e 2) que ligam entre si duas interfaces de nós (em princípio distintos).
 Os links são caracterizados por: